uchicago-cs/cmsc22000/_sources/project/presentation.rst.txt

 rewarding.
 We encourage you to decouple these as much as possible from the structure of this particular class.
-In other words, reflect upon what aspects of developing software as part of a team (and with other teams), and using the tools that facilitate this process (GitHub, Slack, Travis, etc.) proved to be more challenging (and/or rewarding) than simply working individually.
+In other words, reflect upon what aspects of developing software as part of a team (and with other teams), and using the tools that facilitate this process (GitHub, Slack, etc.) proved to be more challenging (and/or rewarding) than simply working individually.

 You must also discuss at least one thing that you would’ve done